berkkirtay/PasswordManager/README.md

    - /getAllCredentials
    - /reset

    With the given handlers, we can import a container that consists several passwords or a signle credential.
 We can also fetch or reset all the password data that corresponds to our user token on the server.

+- Server saves all the data fields in a database, I hardcoded schemas in CredentialsDB.cs file, so even if the tables don't exist, server will generate them.
-- Server saves the credential data in a json file, so you may want to check it out in Password Manager Server folder.
+- Additionally, server saves the credential data in a json file, so you may want to check it out in Password Manager Server folder.
 - If you use Postman api, your credentials won't be encrypted since server only stores the data it receives.

 ### Example usages:
 - With Postman api:

 ![Enc1](https://raw.githubusercontent.com/berkkirtay/PasswordManager/main/examples/Capture1.PNG)